 I see contracts as one of these areas that essentially should be a living document.
 So I don’t subscribe to the concept of contracts being something that you just churn out and then put in the bottom drawer waiting for something to go wrong to then pull it out so that you have a right to litigate.

 Of course contracts can be useful for that purpose as well but I think contracts can be far more useful if they’re viewed as a living document that helps underpin the relationship that you’re trying to create.
 In this way, often it’s best to look at contracts as somewhat of a checklist to help you ensure that you have covered off the key components of a relationship with your contracting party whether or not that’s a supplier or a client or some other contracting party that you’re dealing with.

 I don't subscribe to the concept of contracts being something that you just churn out and then put in the bottom drawer waiting for something to go wrong. - Joanna Oakey #TalkingLaw #podcast Click To Tweet

 So if we see contracts in this light then of course it becomes important for us to think then clearly about what it is that makes these contracts effective.
-So I’m going to talk here about four simple areas that you can focus on to make sure you’re analyzing your contracts in terms of their effectiveness.
-And hopefully as I run through this list you might find some ideas about how you can quickly and easily turn your contracts into documents that are more effective for you in guiding your relationships with your counterparties.
+So I’m going to talk here about four simple areas that you can focus on to make sure you’re analysing your contracts in terms of their effectiveness.
+And hopefully as I run through this list you might find some ideas about how you can quickly and easily turn your contracts into documents that are more effective for you in guiding your relationships with your counter parties.